yalidu/yalidu.github.io/_pages/about.md

 * For [Master's]() and [undergrad’s project]() at [King’s](), please contact me before putting me forward as the supervisor.

 <span style="color:red">
-I will give a tutorial on “Cooperative multi-agent learning: a review of progress and challenges" for a tutorial at [ACML 2022](https://www.acml-conf.org/2022/cfp.html)， together with [Joel Z. Leibo](http://www.jzleibo.com/) from DeepMind.
+I will give a tutorial on “Cooperative multi-agent learning: a review of progress and challenges" at [ACML 2022](https://www.acml-conf.org/2022/cfp.html)， together with [Joel Z. Leibo](http://www.jzleibo.com/) from DeepMind.
 More details to be released.
 </span>

 # Recent
-* 17 Sep 2022 - I will give a tutorial on “Cooperative multi-agent learning: a review of progress and challenges" for a tutorial at [ACML 2022](https://www.acml-conf.org/2022/cfp.html)， together with [Joel Z. Leibo](http://www.jzleibo.com/) from DeepMind.
+* 17 Sep 2022 - I will give a tutorial on “Cooperative multi-agent learning: a review of progress and challenges" at [ACML 2022](https://www.acml-conf.org/2022/cfp.html)， together with [Joel Z. Leibo](http://www.jzleibo.com/) from DeepMind.
 More details to be released.
 * 1 Sep 2022 - we are organizing the 1st International Workshop on Safe Reinforcement
 Learning Theory and its Applications at 2022 IEEE International Conference on Multisensor Fusion and Integration (20-22 Sep).
 [Registration Deadline: Sep 1, 2022](http://saferl.online/2022/)